-Tick off geothermal wonders such as the Blue Lagoon, then head into the wilds for whale-watching tours, glacier treks and fjord-side hotels in Iceland.
+Tick off geothermal wonders such as the Blue Lagoon, then head into the wilds for whale-watching tours, glacier treks and fjord-side hotels.

 We don’t know if this iconic Iceland road trip, which loops around the entire Nordic nation, will put more miles on your car or on your favourite pair of hiking boots.
 As you wrap around the Ring Road, you’ll be tempted to jump out at every curve of this 1,322km glassine road to explore the rugged mountain trails, quiet coastal fishing villages and serene fjord-lined shore.
 Top up your tank and tick off every must-see natural landmark in this nature-studded island – with a few hidden gems mixed in – during this road-trip adventure, pit-stopping at some cosy places to stay along the way.

 Around the Reykjavik area

 You don’t have to venture far to witness Iceland’s natural beauty.
 If you’d rather let someone else do the driving, join Culture Trip on a five-day adventure to the Golden Circle, Blue Lagoon and beyond.

 Kick off your trip in style with a stay at the luxurious Retreat at Blue Lagoon.
 The hotel’s modern minimalist suites contrast with the otherworldly landscape outside: Iceland’s top landmark, the geothermal Blue Lagoon, sits right beyond your window – and some suites even have direct access to the mineral-rich pool.
 During your stay, you’re invited to join group yoga sessions and hikes.
 Prefer a more sedentary form of relaxation?
 You also get access to the Retreat Spa for massages, beauty treatments and a private dip in the hidden Lava Cove.